alfab3/PhysicsNotes/Physics Notes/Quantum Mechanics/Born Rule.md

 # Definition
 A key postulate of [[Quantum Mechanics]] which gives the probability that a measurement of a [[Quantum System]] will yield a given result.
-In its simplest form, it states that the [[Probability Density]] of finding a particle at a given point when measured is proportional to the square of the magnitude of the particle's [[Wavefunction]] at that point.
+In its simplest form, it states that the [[Probability Density]] of finding a particle at a given point when measured is proportional to the square of the magnitude of the particle's [[Wave function]] at that point.